-Here’s a sample of my work — the program for the Central Washington Conference for the Greater Good, which convened in Yakima, Washington on April 24.
-Like the logo, which I designed last year, I used photos of the Yakima Canyon to inspire the cover image.
+In 2018, I designed a logo for the Central Washington Conference for the Greater Good, which is held in Yakima, Washington every spring.
+I used images from the Yakima Canyon to inspire the design.

 The course provided nine weeks of training and support, which I used to refine the business plan for 3 Choices Creative Communications in the Tampa Bay area.
 Facilitated by Chris Paradies, the cohort involved a lot of discussion and brainstorming about the wide variety of entrepreneurial ideas that participants brought to the class.